Discord-Botify/botify-server/README.md

 4. If the number we pulled from Spotify is greater than the one we previously had, the artist uploaded something new!
 We notify the user acordingly

 Of course, it's a lot more complicated than that, but that's how it works generally.
+Visualizations of how the application works can be found in the [project-diagrams repository](https://github.com/Discord-Botify/project-diagrams).